ibm-cloud-docs/FileStorage/ts-missingpermission.md

 # Why do I get an insufficient permissions error when I try to update my volume?
 {: #ts-insufficient-permissions}

-Resolve insufficient permissions errors when updating volume capacity or IOPS by adding the viewer {{site.data.keyword.iamshort}} role for billing.
+Resolve insufficient permissions errors that occur when you update volume capacity or IOPS by adding the viewer {{site.data.keyword.iamshort}} role for billing
 {: shortdesc}

 As you try to increase your volume's capacity or update your volume's IOPS, you receive a 500 error that states `PermissionDenied: You do not have permission to perform upgrades.` You successfully completed such operations previously and you are certain your permissions were not changed.